 In the past, businesses depended on conventional phones (otherwise known as the plain old telephone system or POTS) for communications.
 POTS, however, can be problematic, especially for growing businesses.
 The system, which can only accommodate one user at a time, is incapable of completing a huge volume of calls unless they have a personal number.
 If your business has branches in several locations, you’ll need a new connection and a new number for each, even if your branches are in the same city.

 As your company grows, you’ll need more phones to support your team, suppliers, and customers.
-The cost of installing and maintaining lines causes businesses to hesitate in investing in the technology.
+However, the cost of installing and maintaining lines causes businesses to hesitate to invest in the technology.
 Fortunately, you have a viable alternative in Private Branch Exchange (PBX) and Private Automatic Branch Exchange (PABX) systems—Voice over Internet Protocol (VoIP) options that overcome the physical limitations of POTS.

 So, PBX vs. PABX — is there a difference?